KittyGiraudel/site/_posts/2013-02-04-css-gradients.md

 ## Automating all this

 By now, you're probably thinking it sucks to do so many computations.
-And it must be even worse when there are more gradients with different angles...
+And it must be even worse when there are more gradients with different angles…

-Even though for creating the rainbow wheel experiment I did compute everything on paper...
-I can only agree with that!
+Even though for creating the rainbow wheel experiment I did compute everything on paper… I can only agree with that!
 This is why I made a really basic little tool that computes the `%` for any point inside the gradient box.
 You just need to click inside it and the `%` value appears in a box at the bottom center.

 <pre class="codepen" data-height="320" data-type="result" data-href="FDbdB" data-user="thebabydino" data-safe="true"><code></code><a href="https://codepen.io/thebabydino/pen/FDbdB" target="_blank" rel="noopener noreferrer">Check out this Pen!</a></pre>